Caregivers

 What is the most important information I should know about SUBLOCADE?

-Do not use SUBLOCADE if you are allergic to buprenorphine or any ingredient in the prefilled syringe (ATRIGEL® Delivery System, a biodegradable 50:50 poly(DL-lactide-co-glycolide) polymer and a biocompatible solvent, N-methyl-2-pyrrolidone (NMP)).
+Do not receive SUBLOCADE if you are allergic to buprenorphine or any ingredient in the prefilled syringe (delivery system: a biodegradable 50:50 poly(DL-lactide-co-glycolide) polymer and a biocompatible solvent, N-methyl-2-pyrrolidone (NMP)).

 What should I avoid while being treated with SUBLOCADE?